json-api/json-api/reading/index.md

 ```

 In this example, the `posts.comments` variable is expanded by
-"exploding" the array specified in the `"rels"` section of each post.
+"exploding" the array specified in the `"links"` section of each post.
 The [URL template specification][3] specifies that the default explosion is to join the array members by a comma, so in this example, fetching `/comments/1,2,3,4` will return a list of all comments.

 [3]: https://tools.ietf.org/html/rfc6570

 This example shows how you can start with a list of IDs and then upgrade to specifying a different URL pattern than the default.

-The top-level `"rels"` key has the following behavior:
+The top-level `"links"` key has the following behavior:

 * Each key is a dot-separated path that points at a repeated relationship.
 For example `"posts.comments"` points at the `"comments"` relationship in each repeated document under `"posts"`.
 * The value of each key is interpreted as a URL template.